WorldWideTelescope/wwt-webgl-engine/docs/content/getting-started/bundled-typescript-model.md

 [ts-gulp-example]: https://www.typescriptlang.org/docs/handbook/gulp.html
 [Vue]: https://vuejs.org/

-Once your skeleton is ready, we recommend adding the the {{engineapi(p="index.html",t="@wwtelescope/engine")}}
+Once your skeleton is ready, we recommend adding the {{engineapi(p="index.html",t="@wwtelescope/engine")}}
 and {{helpersapi(p="index.html",t="@wwtelescope/engine-helpers")}}
 packages as dependencies, using a command something like: